Observations at the hive entrance

 ||

-If all activity suddenly ceases in a strong colony, swarming has been decided.
-The colony has built queen cells in which the queen has laid eggs and which may already contain queen larvae.
+If all activity suddenly ceases in a strong colony, swarming is imminent.
+The colony has built queen cells in which the queen has laid eggs, which may already contain queen larvae.
 These cells will soon be capped.
-If one wants to prevent swarming, an artificial swarm must be taken without hesitation.
+To prevent swarming, an artificial swarm must be made without hesitation.

 |